 Shop Vitamin D

 Why do I need vitamin D in winter?
 And why is it called the ‘sunshine vitamin’?

 Vitamin D (specifically D3) is produced naturally in your skin when exposed to the sun.
 During the winter months, a decrease in sunlight requires us to top up our levels with supplements or specific food sources.

 It’s also worth noting that if SPF is a key player in your daily routine, ensuring your vitamin D levels are sustained is essential.
 While SPF is vital in protecting your skin against the sun’s damaging rays, one side effect is that you end up absorbing far less of that all-important “sunshine vitamin”.
 So you might want to consider investing in a vitamin D supplement if you are as devoted to your SPF as we are!

 Disease + Vitamin D

 However, it’s not just the flu virus that vitamin D is thought to help protect against.
-Overall, this vitamin is believed to help facilitate the normal function of our immune systems with research showing that it can help lower your risk of developing heart disease, diabetes and certain types of cancer.
+Overall, this vitamin is believed to help the normal function of our immune systems with research showing that it can help lower your risk of developing heart disease, diabetes and certain types of cancer.